Subfly/YABA/EULA.md

 - The Licensor does not guarantee that the Software will meet your requirements
 - The Licensor does not guarantee that the Software will be error-free
 - The Licensor does not guarantee that the Software will be available at all times
+- The Licensor does not guarantee CloudKit synchronization functionality
+- The Licensor does not guarantee CloudKit data availability

+### 5.4 CloudKit Disclaimer
+- CloudKit is provided by Apple Inc. and not by the Licensor
+- The Licensor is not responsible for CloudKit service availability
+- The Licensor is not responsible for CloudKit data security
+- The Licensor is not responsible for CloudKit privacy compliance
+- The Licensor does not guarantee CloudKit synchronization
+- The Licensor does not guarantee CloudKit data preservation
+- The Licensor is not responsible for CloudKit service interruptions

 ## 6. Limitation of Liability